 In 2007 the school offered HSSC classes to its graduating matriculation class.
 For a few years girls were also enrolled in the junior primary classes and currently girls are enrolled for A Level and HSSC studies.

 Today St. Mary’s Academy offers classes from Prep to HSSC and A Level preparing students to follow in the footsteps of earlier St. Marians who have taken their place as honorable and leading Pakistanis and world citizens.

 St. Marians have excelled in academic and sporting fields and play an important role in Government, the professions, business and in the Defence Forces.
 More Info

 CAMBRIDGE Cambridge International Fellowship Centre Status

 St. Mary’s Academy is one of only a few Cambridge International Centres worldwide to be granted this prestigious status.
-St. Mary’s Academy has been awarded this fellowship status because of its commitment to Cambridge University International Examinations as demonstrated by our use of the O Level and A and As Level examinations and its role in helping principals of other schools to run Cambridge GCE programmes.
+St. Mary’s Academy has been awarded this fellowship status because of its commitment to Cambridge University International Examinations as demonstrated by our use of the O Level and A and As Level examinations and its role in helping principals of other schools to run Cambridge GCE programmers.